“We have received reports that Vice-Captain Skyfrost has begun to trail Ragna Griffin,” said Graswald.

 “For Drake, it was more important to protect what he already had.”

-“Then perhaps because of what happened with Sieg?”
+“Then perhaps because of Linde?”
 Graswald said to himself, more than to anyone at the table.

 “Why don’t we just attack Vaix?”
 Gerard asked.
 “Problem solved.
 They declared war on us with that attack.”

 “Vaix has an alibi.”
 Idris stroke his chinstrap.
 “The entire high command has celebrated the peace ceremony in the capital.
-According to them, the culprits have been dishonorably discharged soldiers and radicals of the Judas group.
+According to them, the culprits have been dishonorably discharged soldiers, as well as radicals of the Judas group.
 The Judas group even released a testimony and admitted their crimes via video message.
 Of course, that story is about as true as Billy Five’s face, but for now, Vaix is innocent.”

 Gerard looked at the table and murmured the name of the radical group.

-Graswald’s expression remained unchanged, but in his eyes was an empty and dead light.
-The light of someone who long ago had realized that there was no hope and accepted the despair as to how the world was.
+“Yes.
+The funny-hat-guys.”
+Graswald’s eyes became empty, his face lost its color and hardened.
+It was light of someone who long had realized that there was no hope and accepted the despair as to how the world was.

 “Is that everything?”
 The Allfather stood up from his throne.
 “Then, the crisis point is hereby dismissed.
 Graswald and Donnerschlag.
 I want you two to stay.
 The rest can leave.”

-It would have been one thing if the Allfather would scold Gerard for another of his reckless and costly actions – like the one time, he had set fire to a power plant because he tried to increase the energy output.
+It would have been one thing if the Allfather had singled out Gerard to scold him for another of his reckless and costly actions – like the time, he had set fire to a power plant because he tried to increase the energy output.
 But the Captains knew, since the Allfather had called Graswald too, it had to be another matter.
 The five captains left the room, leaving Gerard, Graswald, the Allfather, and President Adler at the table.

 And one more.
 Time for the grand twist.